Even if this is not your first visit to your doctor, a lot of the information in this section should be helpful on future visits.

-- A spouse, significant other, family member, or friend in good working order.
-What do I mean by “good working order?”
-Basically, you need a levelheaded advocate with you since you may be emotionally upset or shut down when you are first trying to deal with the diagnosis and/or prognosis of Scleroderma.
-Either reaction is entirely normal, and even healthy since it shows that you are not in denial that something serious might be wrong.
+A spouse, significant other, family member, or friend in good working order.
+What do I mean by “good working order”?
+Basically, you need a level-headed advocate with you since you may be emotionally upset or shut down when you are first trying to deal with the possibility that you may be facing a serious disease.
+Your reaction is entirely normal and even healthy, since it shows that you are not in denial that something serious might be wrong.
 The person that accompanies you on your doctor visits should be able to listen carefully to what the doctor is saying and take notes that you can review later.
-He or she also needs to know the questions that you wanted to ask your doctor to make sure that the questions are addressed.
-It is very common for normally assertive, talkative people to completely clam up during a doctor visit, so your advocate will be there to make sure that you get all the answers you need.
+S/he also needs to know the questions that you wanted to ask your doctor to make sure that the questions are addressed.
+It is very common for normally assertive, talkative people to clam up completely during a doctor visit, so your advocate will be there to make sure that you get all the answers that you need.

-- If, however, you live in a smaller community or don’t belong to an HMO with a comprehensive range of specialists, then it is very likely that your PCP will end up referring you to specialists that are not directly associated with their medical practice, either during the Scleroderma diagnosis phase or for treatment.
+- If, however, you live in a smaller community or don’t belong to an HMO with a comprehensive range of specialists, then it is very likely that your PCP will end up referring you to specialists that are not directly associated with their medical practice or a central facility, either during the diagnostic phase or during treatments.
 In these cases, these other physicians will typically NOT have easy access to your medical records.
-In theory, when your primary care doctor sends you to a neurologist for a consult, he or she will send over a copy of your relevant medical records and lab results (after you sign a release form).
+In theory, when your primary care doc sends you to a neurologist for a consult, s/he will send over a copy of your relevant medical records and lab results (after you sign a release form).
 In practice, however, sometimes the records are not sent, or they are sent but the specialist won’t have ready access to these records when you come for your visit.

-- The question you need to ask if you are referred to a specialist is: “will he or she have direct online access to my medical records and lab test results?”
-The physician may not directly know the answer to this in all cases, but her staff either will know or can easily find out.
-If there is any chance that you will ever be referred to another doctor that doesn’t have immediate online access to all of your medical records, then you need to become your own medical record system.
-For this reason, from your first doctor visit on, make sure you get a copy of all of the notes (which may include Scleroderma diagnosis or prognosis) from every visit and most important – keep track of all tests that your doctor orders and make sure you get copies of all of the lab test results, even if you may not be able to understand what some of the results mean.
+- The question you need to ask if you are referred to a specialist is: “will s/he have direct online access to my medical records and lab test results?”
+The physician may not directly know the answer to this in all cases, but his/her staff either will know or can easily find out.
+If there is any chance that you will ever be referred to another doctor who doesn’t have immediate online access to all of your medical records, then you need to become your own medical record system.
+For this reason, from your first doctor visit on, make sure you get a copy of all of the notes from every visit and, most importantly, keep track of all tests that your doctor orders and make sure you get copies of all of the lab test results, even if you may not be able to understand what some of the results mean.
 When you go to the specialist visit, bring all of these medical records with you in case the specialist doesn’t have them immediately available.
 Most of the time you will not need them, but the last thing you want to do is waste your time in a doctor visit because the doctor doesn’t know the results of your recent antibody profile and decides to order unnecessary tests because of this missing information.

 - When you go to a specialist visit, bring all of these medical records with you in case the specialist doesn’t have them immediately available.
 Most of the time you will not need them, but the last thing you want to do is waste your time in a doctor visit because the doctor doesn’t know the results of your recent antibody profile and decides to order unnecessary tests because of this missing information.

-Of course, this often leads to difficulty in attaining a Scleroderma diagnosis, when in fact, the signs would be very clear to a doctor with experience on the subject.
-But just because your provider may not have dealt directly with a lot of Scleroderma patients does not at all mean that you need to find a new provider.
-In many cities, you will not be able to find a provider with a lot of experience with Scleroderma patients.
-What you are looking for is a provider that will be willing to listen and learn about you and if necessary, learn about Scleroderma so he or she can properly form a diagnosis and prognosis for your Scleroderma.
-The best provider is often the one that may answer some of your questions with “I don’t know, but let me find out and get back to you,” and then proceeds to do exactly that!
+- The fact that your provider may not have dealt directly with a lot of scleroderma patients does not at all mean that you need to find a new provider.
+In many cities, you will not be able to find a provider with a lot of experience with scleroderma patients.
+What you are looking for is a provider who will be willing to listen and learn about you and, if necessary, learn about scleroderma.
+The best provider is often the one that may answer some of your questions with “I don’t know, but let me find out and get back to you” and then proceeds to do exactly that!

-Here we get to one of the tricky parts.
-As discussed earlier in this document, one of the first tests that your primary care doctor is likely to order is an ANA test, which can be helpful in the diagnosis of Scleroderma.
-Having read the discussion above, you are now aware of the need for this test to be done either by just indirect immunofluorescence (IFA) or if it is done by Multiple of ELISA and the result is negative, then the ANA test will be re-run by IFA to confirm the negative result.
+- Here we get to one of the tricky parts.
+As discussed earlier in this document, one of the first tests that your primary care doctor is likely to order is an ANA test.
+Having read the discussion above, you are now aware of the need for this test to be done either by just indirect immunofluorescence (IFA), or if it is done by Multiplex or ELISA and the result is negative, then the ANA test needs to be re-run by IFA to confirm the negative result.

-- If your provider indicates that he or she is ordering an ANA test (and the test definitely should be if the doctor suspects any possibility of an underlying autoimmune disease), then you need to ask him/her what method is being used to do the ANA test (that may cause a raised eyebrow at this point).
-In some cases, the doctor won’t know the answer to that question or will tell you it doesn’t matter since all of the ways of doing an ANA test are equally reliable.
-As was mentioned earlier, a false negative ANA result can potentially create major diagnostic problems if you are the patient that is incorrectly told that since your ANA result was negative you don’t have an autoimmune disease.
+- If your provider indicates that s/he is ordering an ANA test (and the test definitely should be ordered if s/he suspects any possibility of an underlying autoimmune disease), then you need to ask him/her what method is being used to do the ANA test (that may cause a raised eyebrow J).
+In some cases, s/he won’t know the answer to that or will tell you that it doesn’t matter since all of the ways of doing an ANA test are equally reliable.
+As was mentioned earlier, a false negative ANA result can potentially create major diagnostic problems if you are the patient who is incorrectly told that since your ANA result was negative you don’t have an autoimmune disease.
 If your ANA result is negative by anything other than IFA, you need to insist that it be confirmed by IFA.